Apply for a halls parking permit

 Valid from anywhere between 1 week and up to 7 weeks in the Summer term.

 Please apply using the form below.
 The same criteria for permit applications apply.
 You may apply for an iPermit at any time during the year, but you must apply at least 1 week before the permit is required.
 Please note- if you have had an application for parking declined, you are not eligible to then apply for an iPermit.

-The Parking Appeal Panel for 2021/22 will meet in November 2021 (exact date TBC).
-The Parking Appeals Panel meets to determine the outcome of any appeals received in the 2021/22 academic year.
+The Parking Appeal Panel for 2023/24 will meet on Wednesday 1st November 2023.
+The Parking Appeals Panel meets to determine the outcome of any appeals received in the 2023/24 academic year.

 The Parking Appeal Panel (at least three out of five members will determine an appeal and the appeal panel should always include a student representative) will consist of:

 - Director of Estates

 - Student Welfare and Representation Member

 - Director of Student Recruitment and Outreach (only to be asked to attend the Parking Appeal Panel meeting if other members are unavailable)